 - ☑An appointment will be made for you with Dr. Jones.
 Please note the charge for your initial office visit is \$270.00.
 If you have insurance, all deductibles and co-pays will be expected at time of service.
 If you are self-pay, payment in full is expected. - ☑All necessary blood tests, X-rays, electrocardiogram, etc... will be done prior to your operation. - ☑If necessary, a pulmonologist (lung specialist), cardiologist (heart specialist), or other needed specialists will be consulted before surgery. - ☑You will be given an operative consent form to read and sign.
-Please read it carefully as you are acknowledging that you understand and accept the potential complications and side effects. - ☑You will be expected to attend a support group meeting prior to surgery. - ☑Please be prepared to make the lifelong commitment to the lifestyle changes that are necessary to assure success. - ☑Make the commitment to attend support group regularly after surgery - ☑Make the commitment to attend all scheduled follow-up office visits including yearly follow up and blood-work.
+Please read it carefully as you are acknowledging that you understand and accept the potential complications and side effects. - ☑You will be scheduled for a Pre-Admission Testing (PAT) visit.
+This will be done 2-3 days prior to surgery. - ☑You will be expected to attend a support group meeting prior to surgery. - ☑Please be prepared to make the lifelong commitment to the lifestyle changes that are necessary to assure success. - ZMake the commitment to attend support group regularly after surgery - ☑Make the commitment to attend all scheduled follow-up office visits including yearly follow up and blood-work.